LMU faculty and staff play an essential role.

 LMU faculty and staff play an essential role in encouraging, preparing, and supporting our students in this journey.
 Please find below a quick guide to assist you in answering some common student questions and to help you connect students to the LMU Study Abroad team.

 - When can students study abroad?
 As soon as possible!
-First-year students can go abroad anytime after their first year.
+First-year students can go abroad anytime after their first year at LMU.
 Transfer students can go abroad as soon as their second semester at LMU.

 - Where can students study abroad?
-LMU options span the globe with over 100 programs worldwide, including several U.S.-based locations.
+LMU options span the globe with over 100 programs worldwide, including some U.S.-based locations.

 - How long can students study abroad?
 Students can study abroad for a year, a semester, or a summer term.